 Tax Prep Software Is Affordable

 Most tax prep software offers a free version of their product.
 So what’s the catch?
-We compared the filing costs of three of the most common tax prep software: Turbotax, H&RBlock, and TaxAct.
+We compared the filing costs of three of the most common: Turbotax, H&RBlock, and TaxAct.
 They all have free versions for state and federal income taxes, but if you want the software to e-file the forms for you, there is an extra cost.

 - Free for simplified taxes